saulpierotti/markdown_notebook/ADS_IL.md

 	return taken_index, taken weight
 ```

+### Huffman Codes
+* If we assume that our alphabet has 26 letters, I need to use 5 bits for each letter (32 possible combinations) to represent it
+* If I just assign a code to each letter, my message takes $n*5$ bits with n the number of letters in it
+* Since letters have different frequency, I can exploit this and give shorter codes to the most frequent letters
+	* The problem here is that the code is ambiguous, since I do not know how long a letter is
+* Huffman codes are non-ambiguous variable-lenght codes
+	* They use a greedy approach based on a binary tree

 ## Dynamic programming
 * Each dynamic programming algorithm has also a recursive solution, which is usually less efficient
 * For the 0-1 knapsack problem, I can try to find the optimal solution for a subset of the objects